Clicking a world box in the dashboard will take you to the composer.

-When you are just starting out with Elm Story, the editor can feel a little overwhelming.
+When you are just starting out with Elm Story, the composer can feel a little overwhelming.
 Read through this bulleted guide quickly from top to bottom, but don't feel as though you need to remember everything.
 As you get more comfortable with the interface, refer back to validate and reinforce your memory.

 Title bar buttons will invert position on macOS to match platform convention.

-1. Game Outline
+1. World Outline

 - The back button will return you to the dashboard.

-Scene components support passage child components.
+Scene elements support event child elements.

 - Selecting a scene will open/focus the respective scene tab.